 Each Library Media Center in the Mobile County Public School System maintains its own circulation procedures dependent upon the grade level and specific needs of the school.
 Each Library Media Specialist will establish check-out procedures suitable for individual school situations.
-Self check-out is not permitted at any grade level to ensure accuracy of circulation statistics, privacy of student information, and prevent loss of materials.
+Self check-out is not recommended at any grade level to ensure accuracy of circulation statistics, privacy of student information, and prevent loss of materials.
+If self check-out is allowed, this must be done with careful monitoring by the media specialist, media aide, or another adult.

 All Library Media Centers provide online access to the catalog of materials in the Library Media Center through the Destiny library management program.
+For instructions and/or assistance in utilizing the Destiny library management program please refer to the Destiny web help located within the Destiny program.